 This cue is set to use a 2D Fade, resending its message at 100 fps using integers.
 This means:

-The text field fills the left side of the tab.
-Here, the OSC message includes two tokens, #x#
+The left side of the tab is filled by a large text field.
+Here, you can enter an OSC message including two tokens, #x#

 and #y#